teegash/res444/COMPLETE-RES-FULL-GUIDE.md

 ## PROMPT 1: Landing Page
 ```
-Create a beautiful, modern landing page for "RentalKenya" property management platform for Kenya.
+Create a beautiful, modern landing page for "RES" property management platform for Kenya.

 HERO SECTION:
 - Headline: "Manage Your Properties with Confidence"